jellow-aac/Jellow-Communicator/CONTRIBUTING.md

 ### Deployment

 - Usually, we ship/deploy code to play store.
-We manually sign and  create relesae build.
+We manually sign and  create release build.
 - Contributors work will get added to next public release.